Levern Tart

-Levern Tart (June 1, 1942 – June 22, 2010) was an American basketball player.
+Levern Tart (June 1, 1942 – June 22, 2010) was an American professional basketball player.
+He played college basketball for the Bradley Braves and for five teams of the American Basketball Association.

 Early life

 Born in Marion, South Carolina, Tart went to Roosevelt High School in West Palm Beach, Florida.

 College career

 The 6'2" (later listed as 6'3"), 195 lb guard Tart played college basketball at Bradley University with Joe Strawder.
 He had not been recruited to play college basketball and so he intended to go to Indiana University, where Ron Burns and Bobby Knight played football before Bradley's coach discovered and signed him.
 In his career at Bradley Tart scored 1,053 points in 73 games for an average of 14.4 points per game.
 He was the Most Valuable Player of the 1964 National Invitational Tournament, which Bradley won.
 In that season Tart led the team with 17.5 points per game and was first-team All-Missouri Valley Conference.

 Amateur and semi-professional career

 Tart was drafted by the Boston Celtics of the NBA and was the final player cut from their roster by Red Auerbach prior to the 1964–65 season.
-Tart played for Wilkes-Barre, Pennsylvania in the Eastern League.
+Tart played for the Wilkes-Barre Barons in the Eastern Professional Basketball League (EPBL) from 1964 to 1967.
+He was selected to the All-EPBL First Team in 1966 and 1967.
 During that time he also coached and taught at Central Catholic High School in Kingston, Pennsylvania.
 Tart eventually landed with the Jamaico Saints, an AAU team.